 Monitoring - Each member of the TEPC committee and her/his department has committed to moving forward with at least one hazard mitigation action (see Part IV: Priority Actions).
 For every action identified in the plan, the Tribe has identified a departmental lead as well as the implementation timeframe.
-The departments identified, who helped create the actions, will be responsible for monitoring their progress on implementation.
+The departments identified, who helped create the actions will be responsible for monitoring their progress on implementation.

 Evaluation - The Tribe is committed to maintaining funding for a Tribal Emergency Management Coordinator position.
-This position will work with the department leads to monitor and track progress implementing each of the identified actions (with a focus on the actions that were identified as immediate and near-term priorities).
+This position will work with the department leads to monitor and track progress on implementing each of the identified actions (with a focus on the actions that were identified as immediate and near-term priorities).
 With the continued support of the cross department TEPC, the Emergency Management Coordinator will work closely with the department leads to evaluate the opportunities and barriers to implementing actions.
 The Natural Resources, Public Health, Roads, Water and Sewer, Housing, and Historic Preservation departments will report annually to the Tribal Council on progress and on-going funding needs as part of the annual budgeting and appropriations process of the Tribe.
-The reality of the Tribal budget process is that implementation of many of the hazard mitigation actions will need to be funded through outside grants and additional resources.
 These presentations will also provide an opportunity for on-going public comment and engagement.